FoundationDB/fdb-kubernetes-operator/docs/manual/upgrades.md

 A potentional blocker for moving towards the next Phase can be an issue with a subset of the Pods e.g. if the sidecar is unreachable.
 If the sidecar is unreachable the operator is not able to confirm that the new configuration and binary is in place.
-All Process Groups affected by such an issue can be discovered with the `SidecarUnreachable` condition.
+All Process Groups affected by such an issue can be discovered with the `SidecarUnreachable` condition, until this issue is resolved the upgrade will be blocked.
 The best way forward for this is to replace the affected Pods with the following [kubectl fdb plugin](../../kubectl-fdb/Readme.md) command:

 ```bash